NHSDigital/nhse-epr-integration/pages/tactical.md

 This contains a record to represent each time a patient is registered in a Trust.

-In the below, some assumptions are:
+In the below, some assumptions (to be clarified) are:

+* The call to `/Patient$match` happens at this point, rather than storing the local id in the Record Service.
-*
+* Are there more ?

 ## Lookup and Retrieval via BaRS
 ```mermaid